Financial Aid and Scholarships

 For information about the following scholarships and financing study abroad, visit Field Studies/Study Abroad in Berg Instructional Center (BIC), Room 3520.

 COD scholarships: To apply to COD internal study abroad scholarships, you must complete the General Scholarship application first, and check "Yes" for I am interested in Study Abroad.
 You will then see a list of study abroad opportunities and can choose specific scholarships.

-Applicants must have completed 12 hours of COD credit, have a cumulative GPA of 3.0, and be enrolled in eight or more COD credit hours at the time of application.
-The scholarship applies to any COD sponsored study abroad program (including Field Studies, summer programs and semester programs).
-The maximum award for this scholarship is $1,500.
-The application deadline is Oct.
-20 for spring programs, Feb.
-20 for summer programs, and May 1 for fall.
+COD Study Abroad Scholarship Applicants must have completed 12 hours of COD credit, have a cumulative GPA of 2.75 or greater, and be enrolled in 8 or more COD credits at the time of application.
+Up to $2,000 may be awarded.
+Deadlines are Oct.
+20 for spring, Feb.
+20 for summer and May 1 for fall.

-Scholarships are in the amount of $500 for semester or summer programs.
+ICISP (Illinois Consortium for International Studies and Programs) Scholarships are in the amount of $500 for summer and $1,000 for semester programs.
 Students participating in an ICISP program are eligible to apply.
-The COD deadline is Nov.
-1 for Spring programs, Feb.
-1 for Summer programs and May 1 for Fall programs.
-Applications are available in the Field Studies/Study Abroad office, BIC 3509.
+The deadline is Oct.
+15 for Spring programs, Feb.
+15 for Summer programs and May 15 for Fall programs.
+Apply

-Scholarships are up to $5,000 for study abroad.
-Minimum program length of 4 weeks.
+Fund for Education Award Scholarships are up to $10,000 for study abroad.
+Minimum program length is 4 weeks.
 Non-traditional study abroad students are encouraged to apply.
-Deadline for all programs is early November.
+Deadline for all programs is early Jan.
+Additional information

 BUTEX (British Transatlantic Exchange Association)

 To be eligible to apply you must have been offered a place as a study abroad in England

-Field and Experiential Learning/Study Abroad
+Field and Experiential Learning, Study Abroad and Global Education

-Berg Instructional Center (BIC), Room 3509
+Berg Instructional Center (BIC), Room 3520

 General inquiries: (630) 942-2356